TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

    );

 Now the new content element is available in the backend form.
-However it contains no fields but the CType field yet.
+However it currently contains no fields but the CType field.

 .. image:: Images/CType.png
    :class: with-shadow